 After you get permission, follow the rules, whatever they are!
 For example, if the approval is just for you alone, don't bring friends along without asking first.
 And don't even ask until some time has passed, you've delivered some polished rocks or other gratuities back to the landowner, and built a little bit of a relationship.
 If the owner is worried about anything, acknowledge that to them, be sensitive to the concern, and reassure them.
 This has worked well over some years with two successive owners of a 12,000-acre ranch in Wyoming.

 Then, enjoy the fruits of your labors!

-For example, I am currently finding a lot of very good agates, quartzes, epidotes, and some petrified wood, on a square mile of cropland just 30 minutes from home.
-I owe polished rocks to the owner's (company's) land analyst in Texas who granted me a Right of Entry, to a local project manager whose company leased the mineral rights on this parcel (and who wants me to keep in touch about my visits), and to the farmer who leases the surface for dryland crops!
-(Epilogue: That was about 2011.
-I renewed access rights for a total of four years ending in 2014!
-Made dozens of trips and really enjoyed my "private stash".)
+For example, for many years I found a lot of very good agates, quartzes, epidotes, and some petrified wood, on a square mile of cropland just 30 minutes from home.
+I sent several boxes of polished rocks to the owner's (company's) land analyst in Texas who granted me a Right of Entry, to a local project manager whose company leased the mineral rights on this parcel (and who wanted me to keep in touch about my visits), and to the farmer who leased the surface for dryland crops!

 (Epilogue: That started in March 2010.
 I renewed access rights for a total of six years, with gaps, ending in 2017!
 I made dozens of trips, really enjoyed my "private stash", and occasionally took other people out there as my "agents" under the terms of the ROE.)